xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/February_2.md

 3) machine learning
    - 2 poeple: pediatric UC in QIIME2 -> desep or indicator taxa in R -> random forest model (build the model) -> % accuracy
    - 3 people: Halfvarson in QIIME2 -> desep or indicator taxa in R -> random forest model (build the model) -> % accuracy
    - combine pediatric UC and Halfvarson model -> cross compare them
+   - objective: Buid machine learning models to predict UC patients and healthy for pediatric and adult.

 ## Q&A
 ❓Q1 How do we combine datasets?
 What do we need to check to combine them?